PAX Labs has revolutionized the vape scene. How they swiftly swooped over the dry herb market makes them a force to reckon with in the vape industry.

 You have to reload the chamber for that to happen.
 Lastly, the charging time, though less than the PAX 1, is around 3 hours, which is not all that ideal.

-All in all, PAX 2 is still a huge improvement over PAX 1.
+Overall, PAX 2 is still a huge improvement over PAX 1.
 It’s smaller, lighter, more intuitive, and smartly designed.
 It is also offered in two different colors – Charcoal and Platinum.
-You can get your hands on one for $150 from the PAX website.
+You can get one for $150 from the PAX website.

 Accessories are shared between PAX 2 and 3 to a large extent, which is why they are mentioned below in the PAX 3 section.